 Most infection takes the form of a special type of gum disease known as peri-implantitis.
-Peri-implantitis is characterized by infection of the gums and bone loss around the implant and can be caused by a number of factors, including poor oral hygiene, smoking, dental cement for the crown getting under the gum line, and health problems such as diabetes.
+Peri-implantitis is characterized by infection of the gums and bone loss around the implant.
+It can be caused by a number of factors, including poor oral hygiene, smoking, dental cement for the crown getting under the gumline, and health problems such as diabetes.
 Rarely, it can be the result of excessive pressure on the implant caused by a problem with bite alignment.
 If left untreated, the infection and continued bone loss can lead to implant failure.

-Dr. Perlman is highly skilled and experienced in diagnosing and treating dental implant complications.
-In order to treat peri-implantitis, Dr. Perlman uses the minimally invasive LAPIP (Laser-Assisted Peri-implantitis Protocol) to restore the supporting bone structure of the implant to a stable and healthy condition.
+Drs.
+Perlman and Molina are highly skilled and experienced in diagnosing and treating dental implant complications.
+In order to treat peri-implantitis, they use the minimally invasive laser-assisted peri-implantitis protocol (LAPIP) to restore the supporting bone structure of the implant to a stable and healthy condition.

-Dr Perlman utilizes gentle and highly focused lasers to destroy the bacteria, remove the infected tissue and stimulate bone regeneration around the implant.
-If the bite is misaligned, Dr. Perlman will readjust it.
-He will also scale the surface of the implant with the laser’s scaling tool.
+Our doctors use gentle and highly focused lasers to destroy the bacteria, remove the infected tissue and stimulate bone regeneration around the implant.
+If the bite is misaligned, our doctors will readjust it.
+They will also scale the surface of the implant with the laser’s scaling tool.

-In rare instances where it is found that the implant has failed and cannot be saved, Dr. Perlman will outline and explain the treatment needed to place a new implant.
+In rare instances where it is found that the implant has failed and cannot be saved, our doctors will outline and explain the treatment needed to place a new implant.

 - Minimally invasive

-- Removes bacteria with the same accuracy and effectiveness as laser for natural teeth
+- Removes bacteria with the same accuracy and effectiveness as LANAP treatment for natural teeth

 - Stops bone loss around dental implants

 - Restores longevity and function of dental implants

 Come See Us If There Is a Problem